 Business Leader Media named Cynthia as a Business Leader Woman Extraordinaire, and Strathmore Who’s Who Worldwide chose her as Professional of the Year in Consulting, Coaching and Professional Development.
 TCIA bestowed the Chair’s award twice under her leadership.
 Queens College identified her as one of Ten Who Make a Difference and bestowed the Algernon Sydney Sullivan Award.

 In 2018, Cynthia was inducted into the Academy of Leaders, a highest individual honor from ASAE, for exceptional leadership and outstanding contributions to the advancement of the profession.
 Cynthia is also an ASAE Fellow, which is bestowed on less than 1% of the profession.
 She was subsequently elected Fellows Chair.
 GSAE honored her with the Clifford Clarke Award as Outstanding Association Executive, the President’s Award, one of 90 Movers & Shakers, and awarded her Lifetime Honorary Membership.
 Cynthia was also selected as the inaugural Southeastern Association Executive of the Year by Southeastern Association Executive Magazine.

-Cynthia is the author of two books.
+Cynthia is the author of multiple books.
 “The Empty Front Porch: Soul Sittin’ to Design Your porch to Porch Plan” was published August, 2015.
 Cynthia is a co-author with Jack Canfield of the best-seller, “The Big Secret.”
 Her chapter, “Align for Impact,” received an Editor’s Choice Award.
 “CEOs First 90 Days: Breathing Tips for the Other End of the Fire Hose” is available through this web portal of resources.
 2018 releases include “Breaking the Concrete Ceiling: Empowerment Tools for Women” and “Leading from the Heart.”